yechyang/S10262604_Assignment1/README.md

 2. Contact form:
 - Empty input will have error message about required fields
 3. Media Query:
-- It works on Iphone 11
+- It works on Iphone X
 4. Different browsers:
 - It works on website such as microsoft edge, opera gx and google.